XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Introduction

-To overcome the above problems, this paper presents XR-DT, an eXtend Reality (XR)-enhanced DT framework for agentic mobile robots (Figure~\ref{Fig1}), to improve task performance by providing better awareness of the robot’s inference.
-The main contributions are: \begin{itemize} \item {\texttt{Hierarchical Extend Reality-Enhanced Digital Twin Architecture}}: We utilize sensor-based knowledge to generate real-time human, robot, and environment in VR-enhanced DT; we provide a combination of real and virtual hints in AR-enhanced DT; we allow humans to use wearable AR devices to send commands to robots, and the predicted robotic motion would be sent back to humans in MR-enhanced DT. \item{\texttt{Agentic Mobile Robot}}: We train a unified diffusion policy for mobile robots to utilize the task-agnostic behavior and task-specific behavior as needed to solve the task assigned by human; we propose a Chain-of-Thought (CoT) prompting strategy that enables Vision Language Models (VLMs) to reason about multimodal data from wearable AR device, and send command to robot; and we implement AutoGen~\cite{wu2024autogen} framework to ensure the Multi-Agent System (MAS) to collaborate and accomplish tasks in uncertain environments. \end{itemize}
+To overcome the above problems, this paper presents \textbf{XR-DT} (Figure~\ref{Fig1}), an eXtend Reality (XR)-enhanced DT framework for mobile robots, to improve task performance by providing better awareness of the robot’s inference.
+Besides, this paper proposes a novel Human-Aware Model Predictive Path Integral (\textbf{HA-MPPI}) control model (Algorithm~\ref{alg:ha_mppi}), to ensure safe and efficient robot navigation in uncertain dynamic environments.
+The main contributions are as follows: \begin{itemize} \item{\textbf{Extend Reality-Enhanced Digital Twin Architecture}}: We utilize sensor-based knowledge in the real world to generate real-time human, robot, and environment in VR-enhanced DT; we provide a combination of real and virtual hints in AR-enhanced DT and MR-enhanced DT, respectively; and we allow humans to use wearable XR devices to send commands to robots, and the predicted robotic motion would be shown in XR-enhanced DT. \item{\textbf{Human-Aware Model Predictive Path Integral Control Framework}}: We design a multi-modal human motion prediction model based on real-time 6 Degree-of-Freedom (DoF) pose, eye gaze, and egocentric RGB video collected by a wearable XR device; and then we integrate it into the MPPI-based motion planning algorithm and conduct navigation in heterogeneous space. \end{itemize}